Landau-Lifshitz-Navier-Stokes Equations: Large Deviations and Relationship to The Energy Equality: Statement of Results

-\end{lemma} In order to state our large deviations result, we introduce a rate function, following \cite{QY}.
-We now set $\mathcal{I}$ to be the whole rate function where $\mathbf{P}$ denotes the Leray projection onto divergence-free functions and $A:=-\mathbf{P}\Delta$.
-For trajectories $u$ where this is finite, there exists a control $g\in L^2([0,T],\mathcal{M})$ such that $u$ solves the skeleton equation where $\mathcal{M}$ is a subspace of $L^2(\mathbb{T}^3, \mathbb{R}^{3\times 3})$, equipped with the subspace norm; see Section \ref{sec-2}.
-In this case, the dynamic cost $\mathcal{J}(u)$ appearing in (\ref{rate-3-1}) is alternatively characterised as Let us remark that this is the rate function $\mathcal{I}_1$ in \cite{QY}.
-In the course of the lower bound, we will be forced to restrict to subsets of the whole space $\XX$; we must next characterise the spaces on which we can restrict. \begin{definition} We say that $\mathcal{C}\subset \XX$ satisfies the weak-strong uniqueness property if, whenever $u\in \mathcal{C}, v\in \XX$ are weak solutions to the skeleton equation (\ref{control}) for the same $g$ and the same initial data $u(0)=v(0)$, and $v$ satisfies the energy inequality then $u=v$.
+\end{lemma} The particular choice of $\EDM{U}(0)\sim \cG(0, \epsilon P_m Q_\delta/2)$ will be relevant for several remarks later, as it is a stationary distribution under which the law of $\EDM{U}$ is invariant under the time-reversal operation see Lemma \ref{lemma: properties of galerkin}. \paragraph{\textbf{The Rate Function}} We now specify the rate function of the large deviations, related to the one reported in \cite{QY}.
+We define the dynamic cost $\mathcal{J}(u)$ to be where we understand the solution theory for (\ref{control}) in a weak sense.
+Let us remark that this is the dynamic rate function $\mathcal{I}_1$ in \cite{QY}.
+We set $\mathcal{I}$ to be the whole rate function where $\mathcal{I}_0$ is the large deviation rate function of the initial data in Assumption \ref{hyp: initial data}.
+We next characterise the spaces on which we can restrict in the lower bound. \begin{definition} We say that $\mathcal{C}\subset \XX$ satisfies the weak-strong uniqueness property if, whenever $u\in \mathcal{C}, v\in \XX$ are weak solutions to the skeleton equation (\ref{control}) for the same $g$ and the same initial data $u(0)=v(0)$, and $v$ satisfies the energy inequality then $u=v$.
 The $\mathcal{I}$-closure of a set $\mathcal{A}\subset \XX$ is defined by so that $\overline{\mathcal{A}}^{\mathcal{I}}$ is the maximal set on which $\mathcal{I}$ agrees with the lower semicontinuous envelope of its restriction to $\mathcal{A}$.\end{definition} Concretely, we show in Lemma \ref{weak-strong} that the Ladyzhenskaya-Prodi-Serrin condition \cite{RRS,WE} defines a weak-strong uniqueness class, and in Lemma \ref{l4 recovery} that its $\mathcal{I}$-closure contains $L^4([0,T]\times\mathbb{T}^3, \mathbb{R}^3)$.
 We can now state the large deviations principle. \begin{theorem}(Propositions \ref{proposition: final lower bound}, \ref{upresult-1}) Let $\epsilon, \delta(\epsilon)$ be scaling parameters satisfying (\ref{scale-standing}), and for all $\epsilon>0$, let $\ED{\mu}$ be the law of a stochastic Leray solution $\ED{U}$ to (\ref{SNS-1}) started from initial data $\ED{U}(0)$ satisfying Assumption \ref{hyp: initial data}, and let $\mathcal{C}$ be the $\mathcal{I}$-closure of a class $\mathcal{C}_0$ satisfying the weak-strong uniqueness property.
-Then $\mu^\epsilon$ satisfy the restricted large deviation lower bound, for every open subset $\mathcal{U}$ of $\XX$,
+Then $\ED{\mu}$ satisfy the restricted large deviation lower bound, for every open subset $\mathcal{U}$ of $\XX$,

 and the upper bound, for every closed subset $\mathcal{V}$ of $\XX$,

 where the rate function $\mathcal{I}$ is defined by (\ref{rate-3-1}).
 Moreover, $\mathcal{C}$ can concretely be chosen to $L^4([0,T]\times\mathbb{T}^3,\mathbb{R}^3)$ in (\ref{LB}).
 Finally, the same holds for $\EDM{U}$, if $\epsilon, \delta=\delta(\epsilon)\to 0, m=m(\epsilon)\to \infty$ are chosen according to (\ref{scale-standing-galerkin}). \end{theorem}